chrisdeely/AirAppDuplicator/README.md

 used a few AIR apps where I wish I could open multiple windows at once.
 Now I can.

-I have had good reports of this working well for HipChat & TweetDeck clients.

 On Windows 7/8 you may need to run the app as Administrator in order for it to have proper system access.
 - Navigate to C:\Program Files\AIRAppDuplicator
 - Right-click on AIRAppDuplicator.exe